NRG Energy Inc. (NRG) Shares Up Despite Recent Market Volatility - News Heater

-NRG Energy Inc. (NYSE: NRG)’s stock price has gone rise by 1.07 in comparison to its previous close of 45.07, however, the company has experienced a 1.22% increase in its stock price over the last five trading days.
+NRG Energy Inc. (NYSE: NRG) has experienced a rise in its stock price by 0.13 compared to its previous closing price of 47.51.
+However, the company has seen a gain of 5.55% in its stock price over the last five trading days.
 Barrons reported 2023-11-09 that Upstream oil and gas producers, Charter Communications, and Jabil pass a Barron’s stock screen.

 Is It Worth Investing in NRG Energy Inc. (NYSE: NRG) Right Now?